michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/5-helpful-resources/frequently-asked-questions.md

 * Focused on Jesus.
 Our goal is to point people to Jesus.
 Programs focus on Bible passages and daily themes that challenge us to respond to Jesus in ways we will never forget.
 * Interactive.
 People learn better by doing.
 Participants will be involved in sharing, speaking, singing, acting, reflecting…not just sitting and watching.
 * Relevant.
 Through creative multimedia, thought-provoking sound and video, and moving contemporary worship, programs are designed to reach everyone.
 * Fun.
 Relationship-building activities, games, and having fun are part of every program.
-Expect to have a great time\!
+Expect to have a great time!

 ---